artsycoder533/portfolio/README.md

 ### Continued development

-I am currently enrolled in CS50x: Introduction to Computer Science sponsored by Harvard University through EdX.
-In this course I have been learning C.  Other languages we will cover are Python and Flask.
-I am also following The Full Stack Javascript Path through the Odin Project, where I am learning the MERN Stack.
+I am interested in learning about Full Stack Web Development, so I have been following the Full Stack Javascript Path through The Odin Project to increase my knowledge base.

 ## Author